AlexHettle/MeadowPy/README.md

 | Built-in learning tools | ✅ | ❌ | ❌ |
 | AI assistant | Local (offline) | Extension-based | Limited / cloud |

-If you're just starting out, MeadowPy removes the friction so you can focus on learning Python — not configuring tools.
+If you're just starting out, MeadowPy removes the friction so you can focus on learning Python, and gives you the tools to accelerate your growth as a developer.

 ---